stuttgart-things/blog/AWX-1-Getting-Started.md

 kubectl apply -f /tmp/awx-secret.yaml
 ```

-To ensure the AWX instance works with Ingress-nginx and Cert-manager, you need to create a certificate and configure the AWX ingress accordingly.
+To ensure the AWX instance works with Ingress-nginx and Cert-manager, you need to create a certificate accordingly.

 ```yaml
 cat <<EOF > /tmp/awx-cert.yaml